okalangkenneth/majestic-dolphin/content/pages/portfolio/project-2_.md

 layout: project
 subtitle: A 3 day weather application that sets weather data of a city .
 ---
-In this project, I  built a hospitality page where data is dynamically loaded using AJAX and a weather application with the current and forecast weather conditions for a city.
+In this project, I  built a hospitality page where data is dynamically loaded using AJAX .
+The weather application displays the current and forecast weather conditions for a city.

 **STACK**